nsanth34/99plabs-f1tenth/src/nav/README.md

 - **Launch Parameters:**
     - The launch file can be customized using several parameters:
         - `slam`: Set this to `True` if you want to use SLAM; otherwise, set it to `False`.
         - `use_amcl`: Set this to `True` if you are using a pre-existing map with AMCL.
-If set to `False` , the vehicle will use slam_toolbox's localization node to localize the vehilce.
+If set to `False` , the vehicle will use slam_toolbox's localization node to localize the vehicle.
         - `use_composition`: This parameter allows you to run multiple nodes in a single process to improve efficiency.
 Set this to `True` if you wish to use dynamic composition and `False` if not.
         - `params_file`: Specify the path to your configuration file (YAML format) that includes parameters for the navigation stack.
         - `map`: Provide the path to the map file (if not using SLAM).
 The path should refer to a yaml file with the correct corresponding pgm file.